 Looking at the percentages of fraudulent ad traffic over the past three months within the programmatic ecosystem, we compared the averages from September, October and November.
-September had an average of 11.5 percent fraudulent traffic and October had an average of 11.6 percent, but from Nov.
+September had an average of 11.5 percent fraudulent traffic and October had an average of 11.6 percent.
+But from Nov.
 1 through Nov.
-21 (the weeks leading up to Thanksgiving) the average percent of fraudulent traffic jumped to 14.2 percent – a 22 percent increase over October and a 23 percent increase over September.
-The average amount of fraudulent traffic gradually ticked upward starting in October, going from 10.7% the week of Oct.
-8 to 14.7 percent the week ending Nov.
-18.
+21 (the weeks leading up to Thanksgiving), fraudulent traffic jumped to 14.2 percent – a 22 percent increase from October and a 23 percent increase from September.

 So what can marketers do to combat the rise in fraudulent ad traffic during the holidays?
 Here’s a few tips:

 Keep an eye on your KPIs.

 Although it may be busy this time of year, don’t lose sight of the performance metrics that you use for the rest of the year (e.g., if you see spikes in traffic but no changes in conversions, you may have a bot problem).
 It may be tempting, but when it comes to your online campaigns in Q4 don’t ‘set it and forget it’.